marcpouzet/zrun/README.md

 Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
-It also provides richer programming constructs introduced in Lucid Synchrone and Scade but that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.
+It also provides richer programming constructs introduced in Lucid Synchrone but that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.

-The objective of this prototype is to serve as a reference semantics that is also executable.
-It can be used as an oracle for compiler testing, to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata), to execute unfinished programs or programs
+The objective of this prototype is to serve as a reference semantics that is executable.
+This way, it can be used independently of a compiler, e.g., as an oracle for compiler testing.
+We think it can be useful to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata), to execute unfinished programs or programs